kuyeol/security-webauthn-quickstart/README.md

 You need a database to store the user identities/credentials.
 Here, we are using [PostgreSQL](https://www.postgresql.org).
 To ease the setup, we have provided a `docker-compose.yml` file which start a PostgreSQL container and bind the network ports.

-The database can be started using:
+The database1 can be started using:
  ```bash
  docker-compose up
  ```